- Programs & Services

 |11% reduction in hospital admissions|

 Another way Accordant delivers value is by tracking the clinical metrics of all members with rare diseases.
 Applying the understanding garnered from measurement data, such as adherence to care plans, completed tests or doctor visits, helps us improve care.
 Patients whose conditions are not well managed or who are not adherent to their treatment regimen can have higher costs from acute clinical events such as hospital admissions/readmissions and emergency department (ED) visits.
 A single ED visit can cost an average of $1,900 and the average daily cost of a hospital stay is more than $5,000.

-Applied jointly, all these strategies, combined with support by an Accordant care team led to a 24 percent decrease in hospitalizations, an 8 percent reduction in ED visits and a savings of $2,700 per engaged member per year.
+Applied jointly, all these strategies, combined with support by an Accordant care team led to a 11 percent reduction in hospital admissions and a savings of $2,158 per engaged member per year.

 Specialty Cost Management

 Specialty is growing and changing rapidly.
 Innovative strategies and active management can help plans anticipate trends and control spend.

 Care for specialty patients is complex.
 A holistic approach helps ensure that patients have proactive clinical support as well as access to medication, helping to improve outcomes and lower costs.